chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 ```

 How is the frames data created?
 The answer is inside the `ID3FrameCreatorsChain` and the
 `ID3FrameCreatorsChainFactory` classes.
-The classes creates a **Chain of responsibility**, where each subclass of the
+The factory class creates a **Chain of responsibility**, where each subclass of
- `ID3FrameCreatorsChain` class is a specialization with the responsibility to write a specific frame type.
-At the end
+ the `ID3FrameCreatorsChain` class is a specialization with the responsibility to write a specific frame type.
+At the
-  of the chain an `[Uint8]` array is returned.
-This is basically an array of byte, that is then converted into a data
+  end of the chain an `[Uint8]` array is returned.
+This is basically an array of bytes, that is then converted into a data
    object at the end of the `create(id3Tag: ID3Tag) throws -> Data` of the `ID3TagCreator` class (where also the tag
    header is added as we saw before).
 Below you can find the chain creation contained in the
    `ID3FrameCreatorsChainFactory` class (again, we will see the details of the various classes contained in the chain
-    in other future posts :stuck_out_tongue_winking_eye: This framework contains too much cool swift stuff :flushed:).
+    in other future posts :stuck_out_tongue_winking_eye: This framework contains too much cool swift stuff :flushed:)
+    .
+One important thing to note: `ID3AttachedPicturesFramesCreator` class is able to create attached picture frames
+    that sets the type of the cover to one from the list defined in the ID3 standard.
+In this way I can use my
+    [ID3TagEditor framework to tag the mp3 with the correct data that I need to display the mp3 files cover on the
+    media nav system of my clio](/blog/2018/05/25/born-id3tageditor-mp3id3tagger.html "born mo3id3tagger
+    id3tageditor")!!! :relieved:

 ```swift
 class ID3FrameCreatorsChainFactory {